- Date of Birth9 May 1987

 - Weight123kg (19st 5lbs)

-A Leicester Tigers academy graduate, tighthead prop Dan Cole came through the ranks of his hometown club to establish his place among the very best in his position with club, country and the British & Irish Lions.
+A Leicester Tigers academy graduate, tighthead prop Dan Cole came through the ranks of his hometown club to establish his place at the very highest level with club, country and the British & Irish Lions.

-A title winner again in 2010 and for a third time in 2013, Cole made his 100th club appearance in a Heineken Cup win over Toulouse in January 2013 and ended the season in another Premiership Final, celebrating with victory over Northampton Saints before joining the Lions tour to New Zealand where he played in all three Tests.
+A league title winner again in 2010 and for a third time in 2013, Dan made his 100th club appearance in a Heineken Cup win over Toulouse in January 2013 and ended the season in another Premiership Final, celebrating with victory over Northampton Saints before joining the triumphant Lions tour to Australia where he played in all three Tests.

-He went on a second Lions tour in the summer of 2017, this time for the drawn series in New Zealand, after receiving the supporters’ Outstanding Service award.
+He went on a second Lions tour in the summer of 2017, this time for the drawn series in New Zealand.

 After an England Saxons debut against Portugal in February 2009, he went to the Churchill Cup in the USA and stepped up to make his Test debut in the 2010 Six Nations after just 21 senior starts for Leicester.